 A good wine opener can quickly and easily remove the cork from the bottle without leaving any of it behind, so you can ease into relaxation mode promptly at wine o’clock.
 With so many options on the market, though, it can be tough to figure out which wine openers really get the job done, and which might be worth spending a bit more on.

-If you’re ready to buy a wine opener, take a look at the matrix above for our top recommendations.
+If you’re ready to buy a wine opener, take a look at our top recommendations.
 You can buy these products online for a great deal and have them home with you in just a few days.
 For general info on choosing a wine opener and how to use it, continue reading our shopping guide.

 There are four main types of manual wine openers, from a simple one that takes a bit of strength to ones that take close to no effort to use.
 There are also electric wine openers, which you can learn more about on our Best Electric Wine Openers page.